2019 Canadian federal election: Deregistered parties

 The Progressive Canadian Party was deregistered by Elections Canada on October 30, 2019, for failing to comply with the reporting provisions of the Canada Elections Act.

 The United Party of Canada was deregistered on December 31, 2020, for failing to submit required financial documents or update party information.

 The Stop Climate Change Party was deregistered on March 31, 2021, for failing to provide an auditor's report.

+Student vote results

+Student votes are mock elections that run parallel to actual elections, in which students not of voting age participate.
+They are administered by Student Vote Canada.
+Student vote elections are for educational purposes and do not count towards the results.
+Though there are 338 ridings in Canada, 341 were declared, as there were ties in three ridings.